Azure/azure-osconfig/src/tests/universal-nrp-e2e/README.md

 ✅ Generalization complete!
 ```

-As seen above, our ssh command is present for us to go fix the issue, in this case it seems `GLIBCXX_3.4.21` is missing for the Powershell runtime, let's go and install it.
+As seen above, our ssh command is present for us to go fix the issue, in this case it seems `GLIBCXX_3.4.21` is missing for the Powershell runtime.
+GLIBCXX_3.4.21 is included in gcc-9.5, so we will have to build it, meaning we will have to install a C++ toolchain and other needed dependencies.

 ```
 ssh -i /home/ahmed/git/azure-osconfig/src/tests/universal-nrp-e2e/_CentOS-7-x86_64-GenericCloud-2211/id_rsa user1@localhost -p 26654
-[user1@osconfige2etest ~]$ sudo yum install wget
-Failed to set locale, defaulting to C
+[user1@osconfige2etest ~]$ sudo yum group install "Development Tools" Failed to set locale, defaulting to C
 Loaded plugins: fastestmirror
 Determining fastest mirrors